CartoDB/mobile-sdk/docs/guides/10-clustering.md

 - Set the minimum distance between objects, before it becomes a cluster
 - Indicate the action when clicking on marker.
 For example, zoom in, or expand the cluster without zooming

 **Tip:** The cluster expand feature is useful for small clusters (containing up to four objects inside)

 Depending on the device, the Mobile SDK can cluster 100,000 points in less than a second.

-#### API Methods for Clusters
+### Implementing clustering

 Clusters are generated dynamically, based on `VectorDataSource` data that loads the map layer.
 If using an API, it works as a unique layer with the `ClusteredVectorLayer` method, and includes the following parameters in the a hierarchal order:

-1. Select the layer `DataSource`

-    In most cases,  the `LocalVectorDataSource` function contains all the elements to request the data.
+1. Select the layer `DataSource`  In most cases,  the `LocalVectorDataSource` function contains all the elements to request the data.
 It is important that the DataSource displays all elements in a layer, and does not limit it to the current map visualization bbox (bounding box)
 2. `ClusterElementBuilder` defines a single method `buildClusterElement`

-#### Define Cluster Data and Layer

 <div class="js-TabPanes">
   <ul class="Tabs">